Abusagit/BODBuilder/README.md

-# BODBuilder - Basic Operational De-Bruijn graph Builder
+# BODBuilder - Basic-Operational De-Bruijn graph Builder

 ## Motivation and quick explanation
 This small tool has been created as a part of NGS data analysis homework in Bioinformatics Institute :)